Pierre Sabatier

 to be correctly predictive up to now.

-Sabatier was President of the 20th section (nuclear and particle physics) of the Conseil supérieur des Universités (1976–1983; later called CNU, and where he served almost 20 years), the Founding Editor of the journal Inverse Problems, IOP, 1985–20??, he initiated the RCP264 workshops in Montpellier, and is one of the foremost exponents of the field of inverse problems (see Inverse Problem).
+Sabatier was president of the 20th section (nuclear and particle physics) of the Conseil supérieur des Universités (1976–1983; later called CNU, and where he served almost 20 years), the founding editor of the journal Inverse Problems, IOP, 1985–20??, he initiated the RCP264 workshops in Montpellier, and is one of the foremost exponents of the field of inverse problems (see Inverse Problem).
 He published almost 200 articles and books, in domains going from pure mathematics to earth and ocean sciences, in particular the authoritative book on "Inverse Problems of Quantum Scattering Theory", coauthored with K.Chadan (2nd English Edition, Springer 1989), and the encyclopedic one on "Scattering", coedited with E. R. Pike (Academic Press 2002).

-Sabatier was a Distinguished Professor at Montpellier University, Distinguished Lecturer in Physics of the University of Alberta (from 1993), Doctor honoris causa of the University of Lecce (from 1992), Fellow of the Institute of Physics (IOP), and later served on the boards of the two Journals "Inverse Problems" and "Inverse and ill-posed Problems".
-He later published Memories in "Rêves et Combats d'un enseignant-chercheur.
-Retour Inverse."
+Sabatier was a distinguished professor at Montpellier University, distinguished lecturer in physics of the University of Alberta (from 1993), Doctor honoris causa of the University of Lecce (from 1992), Fellow of the Institute of Physics (IOP), and later served on the boards of two journals: Inverse Problems and Inverse and ill-posed Problems.
+He later published memories in Rêves et Combats d'un enseignant-chercheur.
+Retour Inverse.
 (L'Harmattan 2012).

 Pierre Sabatier died in Paris, at the age of 88.